Murtaza-Yaqubi/Yaqubi-MADA-project/code/eda-code/readme.md

-# eda-code
+# Exploratory Data Analysis (EDA) Code

-This folder contains code to do a simple exploratory data analysis (EDA) on the cardio_df dataset.
+This folder contains scripts used to perform exploratory data analysis (EDA) on the processed cardiovascular dataset.
+These files generate summary statistics and data visualizations to understand the distribution and relationships of key variables.

-The code produces a few tables and figures, which are saved in the appropriate `results` folder.
+## Files Included

+-   **01_summary_stats.qmd**\
+    This file computes descriptive statistics (mean, standard deviation, min, max) for key clinical variables like age, blood pressure, cholesterol, and heart rate.
+The output includes a formatted summary table saved as an RDS file.

+-   **02_visualizations.qmd**\
+    This script creates a variety of visualizations to explore variable distributions and relationships.
+Includes histograms, density plots, boxplots, violin plots, and a correlation matrix.
+All figures are saved to the `results/figures/` folder.